 Glass Box Extensions make for a lovely contemporary addition to a listed property.
 Ansty Manor is a beautiful 16th-century historic structure.
 The building is above the 1-acre lake and is classed as Grade II*.
-Frameless glass was used to link the modern and traditional stone construction of the manor house with the use of a frameless glass link.
+The frameless glass was used to link the modern and traditional stone construction of the manor house with the use of a frameless glass link.
 The addition of the glass extension allows the living space to be naturally lit throughout the day.
 The glass extension allows visitors to see through the glass wall and appreciate the incredible stonework and features of the listed building.
-The modern glass box is separated from the tradional glass box extension.
+The modern glass box is separated from the traditional glass box extension.
 The structural glass is supported by frameless glass beams.
 The frame of the sliding door is ultra slim and helps to reduce any obstruction to the listed building.

 The use of Low Iron Glass and Anti-Reflective Glass

-The necessary framework can be kept to a minimum by using low iron glass as it barely interupts the view of the outside.
-There is no green tint visible providing a much clearer transparency to the glass.
+The necessary framework can be kept to a minimum by using low iron glass as it barely interrupts the view of the outside.
+There is no green tint visible providing much clearer transparency to the glass.
 This allows the glass to unobtrusively integrate with the original stunning design of the heritage building.
-An anti-reflective coating on the glass can also help to reduce the potential reflection by up to 1%, helping to provide an unobstructed and clear view from both sides with light transmission of up to 98% with a high durability and resistance to scratch.
+An anti-reflective coating on the glass can also help to reduce the potential reflection by up to 1%, helping to provide an unobstructed and clear view from both sides with a light transmission of up to 98% with high durability and resistance to scratch.
 This is less visually intrusive and provides a lovely aesthetic to the original design of the listed building.

 Blenheim Palace in Oxfordshire is a world heritage site boasting a long history and is very important to British history.
 This project included architectural minimal glazing which IQ helped design and install, bearing in mind the stonework and design of the building we specialised fixing technique to keep the original design protected.
 Low iron glass was used throughout the architectural glazing to ensure the glass appeared ‘invisible’.
 This creates a transparent, clear and neutral effect providing a lovely effect to this building.
 An anti-reflective coating was also applied offering ultra-clear and non-reflective glazing no matter the levels of light.